Carlos-Bernalte/Maze-Solver-Python3/README.md

   - **Node**: This class contains all the properties of each node created by the agent program and a toString() which return us all the information of a Node.
   - **SpeedTest**: The purpose of this class is to explain which data structure we have selected.
 As Python groups lists, stacks and queues on the list type we cannot test them independently, in its place Python offers us sets, dictionaries and tuples.
 As dictionaries need a key for each entry, we are not going to test them.
 Tuples are the slowest of the remaining three, apart from the fact that you cannot remove any item, you can only group them.
 The difference between sets and lists is that both are very fast introducing new elements, and when there are few elements to be introduced sets are actually faster than lists, but when you introduce more elements sets start introducing them slower than lists.
   - **Drawer**: The purpose of this class is to draw the resulting maze developed with the agent program and it is used to draw the solution of a maze problem.
-  - **Functions**: This class contains the algorithm to create the Successor Function of the Maze executed.
-It receives a node and the maze, from there it checks for each node all its neighbors and finally it returns a list with all the successors resulting from this check.
   - **Problem**: This class is used to allocate the initial and obetive positions  and which strategy you are following a part from getting whether a state is the goal or not
   - **searchSolution**: this file contains every necessary method related to reaching the goal according to the strategy selected